-Inspired by Bachs’ ‘Boueree in E minor’ and a bird waking him up in the morning, Paul McCartney created a modern masterpiece in ‘Blackbird’
+Inspired by J. S. Bach’s Bourree in E minor and a bird waking him up in the morning, Paul McCartney created a modern masterpiece in Blackbird.

-A constant open G string, variations to the progression like IV – IVm and a change of key for the Chorus are the three main things you need to focus on to learn it.
+A constant open G string, variations in a progression like IV – IVm and a change of key for the chorus, are the three main things you need to focus on to learn it.

-There’s seemingly two dim7 chords in there as well although upon closer inspection, only fractions of a C#dim7 is actually used.
+There are seemingly two dim7 chords in there as well, although, upon closer inspection, only a fraction of a C#dim7 is actually used.

 Open strings as drones

-The open G-string is used throughout Blackbird giving the piece a ‘drone’ effect that tie the progression together.
+The open G-string is used throughout Blackbird, giving the piece a drone effect that ties the progression together.

 - The Eb, the G is the major third